 ITEPA 2003, ss 229–236

-Provided certain conditions are met, these amounts can be paid to employees without triggering any reporting requirements or tax charges.
+Provided certain conditions are met, these amounts can be paid to employees without triggering any reporting requirements or tax or NIC costs.

 Lump sum payments are covered by the general rules on earnings.
-A tax deduction in respect of the amounts relating to business travel is only available in respect of a qualifying business journey.
-See the Travel expenses and Subsistence expenses guidance notes for further details on what constitutes qualifying business travel.
+A tax deduction for costs relating to business travel is only available in respect of a ‘qualifying business journey’.
+See the Travel expenses and Subsistence expenses guidance

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.